-Mr. Henderson’s past experience includes academic work in disability rights and professional work in business and technology, in particular technology addressing the needs of those with disabilities.
-Immediately prior to joining BHD, Mr. Henderson was a corporate associate in the Seattle office of a global law firm serving emerging technology businesses.
-During this time he served as outside general counsel to a variety of privately held businesses and regularly guided his clients in transactions valued in the tens of millions of dollars.
-While in law school, Mr. Henderson was selected as Symposium Editor for the Washington Law Review.
-In that capacity he worked closely with the late Professor and former EEOC Commissioner Paul Miller to bring together internationally renowned scholars in the field of disability law in a symposium studying the rights of the disabled on a global scale.
+Elevating disability rights and disability and elder law has been a clear theme throughout Henderson’s career.
+While in law school, he was selected as symposium editor for the Washington Law Review.
+In that capacity, he worked closely with late professor and former Equal Employment Opportunity Commission (EEOC) Commissioner Paul Miller to bring together internationally renowned disability law scholars to study the rights of the disabled on a global scale.
 The symposium culminated in an edition of the Washington Law Review edited by Mr. Henderson, Framing Legal and Human Rights Strategies for Change: A Case Study of Disability Rights in Asia 83 Wash.
 Law.
 Rev. 435 (2008).

 Henderson has been invited to speak on guardianship, Medicaid, elder Law, special education and estate planning issues to many groups, including other attorneys and a variety of advocacy organizations.
 He serves on the Board of Directors of the Western Washington chapter of the Alzheimer’s Association, and is a member of the End-of-Life Washington and Full Life Care advisor groups.
 In 2014-2015 he served on the state Alzheimer’s Disease Working Group as the only active attorney appointed to the group by the Washington Department of Social and Health Services.